 Conference: New Diplomatic History Network, 24-26 October 2018

-'Bridging Divides,' the 3rd Conference of the New Diplomatic History Network, will be be held at the RIAS from 24 through 26 October 2018.
-Keynote speakers are Naoko Shimazu (Yale-NUS College Singapore) and John Watkins (University of Minnesota).
+'Bridging Divides,' the 3rd Conference of the New Diplomatic History Network, was held at the RIAS from 24 through 26 October 2018.
+Keynote speakers were Naoko Shimazu (Yale-NUS College Singapore) and John Watkins (University of Minnesota).

 In the context of globalization, diplomacy has become a complex field of activity involving a host of state and non-state actors in multiple levels and forms of global, regional, and local governance.
 While the nation-state continues to function as the cornerstone of international order, an increasingly crowded environment has forced adaptations and alterations to all levels of diplomatic practice.
 Diplomatic studies has duly followed these developments, broadening its scope of attention and theoretical approach in the process.

 Yet is this expansion of the diplomatic field only confined to the recent era of globalization?
 Has diplomacy not always involved a range of actors and interests, even during the heyday of statist diplomacy in recent centuries?
 Was the state-led modern era unique in the long history of diplomatic practice?
 How have institutional frameworks altered the poise of diplomacy over time?
 What are the precedents for the condition of diplomacy in the early 21st century?